tipi-build/docs/docs/05-authentication.rst

 It's possible to add additional authentication methods, user/password and tokens in your personal vault.

-The vault is encrypted with strong cryptography on the user local machine. ( _c.f._ `Learn about the vault strong security <https://github.com/tipi-build/vault>` )
+The vault is encrypted with strong cryptography on the user local machine.

 Authenticating to tipi.build
 ============================